aoriglia/katacoda-scenarios/test/step4.md

 `node request.js`{{execute}}

-Then click on the tab named *Graph* to see the result.
+Then click on the tab named *Graph* to see the result image.